 U.S. born artist and illustrator Tom Adams is famous for producing dozens of distinctive Agatha Christie covers, on both sides of the Atlantic, including this simple but very effective one for Cat Among the Pigeons, published by Fontana (UK) in 1971.

-Bjorn Borg won 11 Grand Slam single titles in 8 years and only lacked a U.S. Open title--he was beaten in 4 finals due somewhat to mitigating circumstances, but also of course to some stiff competition, and trust me on this, if Federer or Nadal or Jokovic played in the 1970's and 80's they wouldn't have half as many GS titles as they do.
-I lost my only opportunity to watch Borg play McEnroe in an exhibition here in Denver because by the time I got off work to buy tickets they were all sold out.
-I didn't make the same mistake with Ashe--I was first in line when tickets went on sale.
+Bjorn Borg won 11 Grand Slam single titles in eight years and only lacked a US Open title, losing in 4 finals due to what some have suggested were mitigating circumstances (but also because he faced fierce competition--and trust me on this; if Federer or Nadal or Jokovic played in the 1970s and 80s they wouldn't have a third as many Grand Slam titles as they do now).
+I did have an opportunity once to see Borg play John McEnroe in an exhibition, but I couldn't get to the box office in time.
+I didn't make the same mistake with Ashe--when his tickets went on sale I was first in line.

 What better way to end this post than by showing some great tennis covers drawn by Clarence "Boo" Doore (1913- 1988).
 Doore, an outstanding realist painter, composed figures and faces with an almost signature look about them.
 During his career he produced hundreds of action-oriented illustrations for men's magazines, pulps, advertising, comics, hardbacks, paperbacks, and of course an occasional program for the United States Lawn Tennis Association.